-Before buying any memory cards for the X-S10 there are a couple of basic things you should know.
+Before buying any memory cards for the X-S10, you should know some basic things.

 The camera has a single UHS-I memory card slot.